Jigsaw24/Elevate24/Documentation/Elevate24 Session Reporting - Configuration Keys.md

-# Configuration Keys for Elevate24 Security Extension
+# Configuration Keys for Elevate24 Session Reporting
 The Keys included here are for the main Elevate24 Endpoint Security Extension.
-If you need to configure the Application please visit [HERE](/docs/Elevate24%20Configuration%20Keys.md)
+If you need to configure the Application please visit [HERE](/Documentation/Elevate24%20-%20Configuration%20Keys.md)

 - **Preference Domain:** com.jigsaw24.Elevate24SecurityExtension